 So, it’s no surprise that car accidents are fairly common in and around the city.
-If you’ve been hurt in auto accident, call our Atlanta car accident lawyers today for a free consultation.
+If you’ve been hurt in auto accident, contact the Atlanta car accident lawyers from Hasner Law PC today for a free consultation at (678) 888-4878.

 How Common Are Car Accidents in Atlanta?